sensein/etelemetry-client/docs/design-update.md

 # Design doc to facilitate feature specification

+## Etelemetry service objectives:
+- Return useful information to the user about the state of the software (bugs, new versions, etc.,.)
+- Track software usage

 ## Wishlist
 - use a more generic logging tool as the backend (like prometheus)
 - discard IP addresses after geo conversion